scriptrdotio/libraries/clients/publish_subscribe/README.md

 ## Purpose of the PubSubclient class
 This simple client leverages the publish/subscribe APIs exposed by Scriptr.io, using web socket connections.
-Its is to easily allow for subscribing client-side JavaScript functions to Scriptr.io channels and for publishing message to them, using JavaScript.
+Its purpose is to easily allow for subscribing client-side JavaScript functions to Scriptr.io channels and for publishing message to them, using JavaScript.

 Functions can be subscribed to multiple channels and vice-versa.
 Once a message is published to a channel,